yc22305/CubeSat/README.md

 `CubeSate_controller_1D_rosserial` folder has the sketches (code files specific for arduino) providing complete functions for this project.
 To use the code, several libraries should be set up:
   1. Add all the .zip files to the your arduino libraries.
 They are opensources available on the Internet.
   2. Set up "rosserial libraries" for both PC and arduino.
 The tutorial: http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup
-  3. Generate the header files of message types defined in `serial_srvs`, a message package defined by me. **Please refer to "rosserial" section in this README for how to do**.
+  3. Generate the header files of ROS message types defined in `serial_srvs`, a message package defined by me. **Please refer to "rosserial" section in this README**.

 - As for Matlab --- (2018/06/28 updated):
 "pulse_modulator" .m file provides a simulation program for the attitude control system.
 The stretegy is credited to https://www.sciencedirect.com/science/article/pii/S1270963805000908.